Easiest European Countries to Move to From the USA: A 2026 Guide

 What to Expect: Culture and Costs

-The Netherlands: The Easiest Path for American Entrepreneurs
+The Netherlands: The DAFT Visa for American Entrepreneurs

 The Dutch-American Friendship Treaty (DAFT)

-The key to this simple process is the Dutch-American Friendship Treaty (DAFT).
-This unique agreement gives American entrepreneurs preferential treatment when starting a business in the Netherlands.
-The requirements are refreshingly straightforward:
+The Dutch-American Friendship Treaty gives American entrepreneurs a simplified route to residency when they start a business in the Netherlands.
+The requirements are short:

-• Register your business with the Dutch Chamber of Commerce (KVK).
+• A business registered with the Dutch Chamber of Commerce (KVK).

-One of the biggest advantages?
-You can arrive in the Netherlands as a tourist and apply for the permit from within the country, making the entire process feel less stressful and more manageable.
+You can also enter the Netherlands on a visa-free tourist stay and apply for the permit from inside the country, which removes one of the more stressful parts of relocating.

 Life in the Netherlands